lekejr/geospatial-ai-crop-classification-benue/README.md

 ## Why Benue?

-Benue State is widely known as Nigeria's "Food Basket" — one of the country's largest producers of yam, rice, soybean, and cassava.
+Benue State is widely known as Nigeria's "Food Basket"  one of the country's largest producers of yam, rice, soybean, and cassava.
 Understanding how much land is actually under cultivation, and how it's distributed relative to urban growth, has real relevance for food-security monitoring.
 This project treats that as a genuine applied problem, not an arbitrary choice of study area.

 ## Problem Statement

-Nigeria lacks fine-grained, locally-verified agricultural land-cover data.
-Global products like ESA WorldCover exist, but — as this project demonstrates directly — they can systematically underrepresent smallholder cropland in favor of broader "vegetation" categories.
+Nigeria lacks fine-grained, locally verified agricultural land-cover data.
+Global products like ESA WorldCover exist, but as this project demonstrates directly  they can systematically underrepresent smallholder cropland in favor of broader "vegetation" categories.
 This project builds a locally-trained classifier and, in the process, surfaces and corrects some of that underrepresentation using the region's own satellite data.

 ## Study Area